Main Documentation#

 A set of squares represented as a 64-bit integer, where each bit indicates whether a

-is included.- __init__(squares: Collection[Square])#
+Squareis included.- __init__(squares: Collection[Square])#

 Initialize a

-that contains squares.- Parameters:
+Bitboardthat contains squares.- Parameters:

-squares (Collection[Square]) – squares to include in the new bitboard.
+squares (Collection[Square]) – squares to include in the new Bitboard.

-- __str__() str #
+- __str__() str#

 Return a

-in which included squares are shown as1
+strin which included squares are shown as1and excluded squares as0.- Returns:

 an 8×8 grid row-major from A8 to H1.